nais/doc/docs/security/auth/azure-ad.md

 ## Permanently deleting a client

 !!! warning
     Permanent deletes are irreversible.
 Only do this if you are certain that you wish to completely remove the client from DigDir.

 When an `AzureAdApplication` resource is deleted from a Kubernetes cluster, the client is not deleted from DigDir.

 !!! info
     The `Application` resource owns the `AzureAdApplication` resource, deletion of the former will thus trigger a deletion of the latter.

     If the `AzureAdApplication` resource is recreated, the client will thus retain the same client ID.

-If you want to provision a new client, you must add the following annotation to the `AzureAdApplication` resource:
+If you want to completely delete the client from Azure AD, you must add the following annotation to the `AzureAdApplication` resource:

 ```bash
 kubectl annotate azureapp <app> azure.nais.io/delete=true